-- 5.2 Banks in the same category Interlocking directorship in banks belonging to the same category shall be allowed only if the banks: - 5.2.1 are part of the same banking groups; or - 5.2.2 have different business models and are serving different markets or clients.
-For the above purpose, a director and his/her spouse (whether legitimate or common law) shall be considered as one (1) and the same person. - 5.3 Interlocking directorship in Investment House (IH) The BSP allows interlocking directorship between a bank and investment house, subject to the requirements set for by the BSP and with the other applicable laws and regulations. - 5.4 Approval The Board or the duly designated Board-level Committee, for example, the Corporate Governance, Nominations and/or the Executive Committee shall approve the interlocking positions of directors and officers of the Bank.
-In this regard, the supporting documents on the approval shall reflect the assessment done by the Committee. - 5.5 Reports on Interlocking Directorship directors within twenty (20) days from the end of each reference year starting 31 December 2021.
+- 5.2.2 have different business models and are serving different markets or clients.
+For the above purpose, a director and his/her spouse (whether legitimate or common law) shall be considered as one (1) and the same person. - 5.3 Interlocking directorship in Investment House (IH) The BSP allows interlocking directorship between a bank and and investment house, subject to the requirements set for by the BSP and with the other applicable laws and regulations. - 5.4 Approval The Board or the duly designated Board-level Committee, for example, the Corporate Governance, Nominations and/or the Executive Committee shall approve the interlocking positions of directors and officers of the Bank.
+In this regard, the supporting documents on the approval shall reflect the assessment done by the Committee.

+5.5 Reports on Interlocking Directorship

-The Bank through OCS shall submit an annual report of all interlocking position of the
+The Bank through OCS shall submit an annual report of all interlocking position of the directors within twenty (20) days from the end of each reference year starting 31 December 2021.